 Breeding insects for human consumption.
-Worker watering an enclosure containing house crickets (Acheta domesticus) that are being bred for human consumption.
+Scientist feeding mealworms that are being bred for human consumption.
+Mealworms are the larvae of the mealworm beetle (Tenebrio molitor).
 This company is the first in Europe authorised to breed insects as food for humans.
 Insects contain a far higher protein content that meat from traditional farm animals.
 It is thought that insect-sourced protein could be the answer to food shortage problems of the future.
 Breeding insects is also far less labour intensive and has a much lower impact on the environment.
 Photographed at Micronutris, Toulouse, France.

 Model release not available.
 Property release not required.